samratkar/samratkar.github.io/_posts/concepts/vizuara-genai/build-llm-scratch/notes/2025-02-1-blfs-4-tokens.md

 Tokenization is the process of breaking down a text into smaller units called tokens.
 These tokens are the basic building blocks of language models.
 The tokens are then converted into embeddings, which are vectors that represent the tokens in a high-dimensional space.
 The embeddings capture the semantic and syntactic properties of the tokens, allowing the language model to learn the relationships between them.

+Tokens are fundamental building blocks of LLMs.
+The way we do tokenization can have a huge effect on the LLM output.

-Text can be brokend down into the following units -
+Text can be broken down into the following units -

 <div class=mermaid>
     graph LR;